BU-Spark/pitne-affordable-housing-efficacy/dataset-documentation/DATASETDOC-fall25-teamA.md

 *Uses*

 * What tasks has the dataset been used for so far?
 Please provide a description.

+* The dataset has been used for several descriptive and exploratory analyses.
+This includes movement and distance analysis, examining how far applicants apply from their current residence and whether this varies by race, age, or household characteristics.
+It has also been used to study portfolio effects, investigating the extent to which applicant demographics are influenced by the limited number of CHAPA properties versus applicant choice.
+Analyses of price effects have examined how the maximum resale price of affordable homes affects the number of applicants and their demographics while controlling for income limits.
+Finally, repeat versus non-repeat applicant analyses explored differences in demographics between applicants who apply multiple times versus one-time applicants, as well as whether they apply to similar or nearby properties.
 * What (other) tasks could the dataset be used for?

+The dataset could be used for predictive modeling, such as forecasting applicant demand for specific properties or identifying factors associated with repeat applications.
+It could also support policy analysis, including evaluating equity in access to affordable housing across demographic groups or analyzing trends in property pricing and resale data.
 * Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?

+Derived features and cleaned fields, such as distances, race categories, and geocoded coordinates, reflect preprocessing decisions that could affect analyses that require alternative representations.
 * Are there tasks for which the dataset should not be used?
 If so, please provide a description.

+The dataset should not be used to publicly identify individuals, as it contains personally identifiable information. <br>

 *Distribution*